xchen2436/The-Reader-s-Paradise/ReadMe.txt

-Our project website is a online books shopping store 1.Open the terminal and use command "go run main.go" 2.Go to browser, url is http://localhost:8080/, the user will access the homepage.
+This website is a online books shopping store
+1.Open the terminal and use command "go run main.go" 2.Go to browser, url is http://localhost:8080/, the user will access the homepage.
 3.In the navigation bar,the user will see Login and Register.
 They can choose login if they have account, or register the new account.